Zimperium/zscan-plugin-gitlab/README.md

         - zscan-report.json
 ```

 The above example assumes that the variables are correctly configured, including server URL, client id/secret, and the input file.
+You can adjust the v1.0.0 tag to point to the release of your choice.
 The optional section uses an open source SARIF-to-GitLab converter to convert zScan report into the format suitable for importing into [GitLab Security dashboard](https://docs.gitlab.com/ee/user/application_security/security_dashboard/).
 The Dashboard is only available with the GitLab Ultimate edition.
 If this step is not applicable, you can modify the Artifact section of the job to look like this:

 ```yaml
   artifacts: